 Kristie Sullivan, M.P.H.

-Ms. Sullivan has also played a major role in PCRM’s efforts to test grilled meat samples for heterocyclic amines (HCAs), cancer-causing agents found in meat cooked at high temperatures.
+Ms. Sullivan has also played a major role in the Physicians Committee's efforts to test grilled meat samples for heterocyclic amines (HCAs), cancer-causing agents found in meat cooked at high temperatures.

 Ms. Sullivan received her Master of Public Health in Toxicology in 2003 from the School of Public Health at the University of Michigan in Ann Arbor.
-With an inter-departmental concentration in Public Health Genetics, Ms. Sullivan’s studies included environmental health exposure and risk assessment, pharmacology, carcinogenesis and environmental diseases, and pathology.
+With an interdepartmental concentration in Public Health Genetics, Ms. Sullivan’s studies included environmental health exposure and risk assessment, pharmacology, carcinogenesis and environmental diseases, and pathology.
 Ms. Sullivan received her bachelor’s degree in anthropology-zoology in 2001 from the University of Michigan.
 She received the Undergraduate Research Opportunity Program Senior Research grant for her senior honors thesis research.